 Selecting Opportunity Criteria

 Next, you’ll need to define your Opportunity Criteria for that list.
-The settings on this page should be directly related to the types of accounts in your list, and will be based on the Opportunity settings in your connected CRM.
+The settings on this part of the page should be directly related to the types of accounts in your list, and will be based on the Opportunity settings in your connected CRM.
 For example:

 - I select “Prospect Account” list, located in my public folder in Data Studio

 - I set “Minimum Opportunity Amount” to $0, because I know that my Salesforce reports don’t count those as valid opportunities